This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-I don’t think you could get any more Australian then learning to surf at Bondi, Sydney’s iconic beach.
+I don’t think you could get an any more Australian experience then learning to surf at Bondi Beach, Australia’s most famous beach.

 This wasn’t my first attempt at surfing, but this time I was at that famous beach.